ualsg/ualsg.netlify.app/content/openings/ads/2020-07-postdoc/index.md

 - A PhD degree :mortar_board: in a related discipline from a reputable university.
 Current PhD candidates are eligible to apply as well, provided that they are in the final stage of their studies and that their PhD degree will be completed before the start of the appointment.
 - An ability to develop an independent project within the Lab.
-- A solid publication record, excellent writing skills, and a strong affinity to publish.
+- A solid publication record with demonstrated impact, excellent writing skills, and a strong affinity to publish.
 - Prior experience in one of the following areas: GIS, Geomatics, 3D city modelling, computer science, urban planning, and/or urban simulations.
 - Good communication skills in English, and an ability to present research in both academic and non-academic venues.
 - Experience with programming (preferably Python and/or C/C++).
 Having built software used by others and/or scientific software experience is a plus.